San Luis Valley

 The San Luis Valley is a region in south-central Colorado with a small portion overlapping into New Mexico.
-The valley is approximately 122 mi long and 74 mi wide, extending from the Continental Divide on the northwest rim into New Mexico on the south.
+The valley is approximately 122 mi long and 74 mi wide, making it the largest alpine valley in the world.
+It extends from the Continental Divide on the northwest rim into New Mexico on the south.
 It contains 6 counties and portions of 3 others.
 It is an extensive high-elevation depositional basin of approximately 8000 sqmi with an average elevation of 7664 ft above sea level.
 The valley is a section of the Rio Grande Rift and is drained to the south by the Rio Grande, which rises in the San Juan Mountains to the west of the valley and flows south into New Mexico.
 The San Luis Valley has a cold desert climate but has substantial water resources from the Rio Grande and groundwater.

 The San Luis Valley was ceded to the United States by Mexico following the Mexican–American War.
 Hispanic settlers began moving north and settling in the valley after the United States made a treaty with the Utes and established a fort in the early 1850s.
 Prior to the Mexican war the Spanish and Mexican governments had reserved the valley to the Utes.
 Later in the 19th century Anglo settlers began to settle in the valley and engaged in mining, ranching, and irrigated agriculture.
 Today the valley has a diverse Anglo and Hispanic population.